Home2025-11-10T23:03:12+00:00

 Testimonials

-Mother Of Camper
+G.Y. - Mother of Camper

 “I can honestly say it was one of the best things I could have done to deal with my grief.
 Before arriving I was nervous but by the time I went to bed I didn’t want to leave.
 I have met so many fantastic people that have helped me know that I am not alone in my experiences.
 I would recommend this camp to any person who has ever lost anybody.
 Thank you Camp Hope for helping me sort out my grief and meet so many amazing people.”